spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 Segment-specific Computations:
 ------------------------------
-The slope of each segment is calculated using the least-squares method with optimal weighting.
+The slope of each segment is calculated using the least-squares method with optimal weighting, as described by Fixsen et al. 2000, PASP, 112, 1350; Regan 2007, JWST-STScI-001212.

 The variance of the slope of a segment due to read noise is:

 .. math::
    var^R_{s} = \frac{12 \ R^2 }{ (ngroups_{s}^3 - ngroups_{s})(tgroup^2) } \,,